Stižemo: Events after the release

 On 10 September 1978, the same day the promotional tour was scheduled to begin, five men—musicians Ivandić, Goran Kovačević, Zlatko Hold, and Ranko Boban as well as suspected dealer Jadran Adamović—were arrested in Sarajevo on suspicion of hashish possession and distribution.

 In the documentary series Rockovnik, Ristovski recalled:

 We were ready to go on tour, and I'm waiting at home [in Belgrade], waiting for them to pick me up, we're leaving, to some town, I can't remember which one.
 And then, Ipe's sister phones me, saying: 'There won't be a tour', I'm asking: 'Why, what's the matter?', and she goes: 'They arrested Ipe'.
 I immediately bought a plane ticket and went to Sarajevo.
 And there I heard [the details of] what had happened.

-The musicians were indicted for "possession of hashish and enabling the use of narcotics" and put on trial where the Office of the Public Prosecutor was represented by Ahmet Fazlić.
+The musicians were indicted (criminally charged) with "possession of hashish and enablement of narcotics use" and put on trial where the Office of the Public Prosecutor was represented by Ahmet Fazlić.
 The process concluded with the Sarajevo District Court's three-person judicial council—presided over by the judge Husein Hubijer—sentencing Ivandić to three and a half years in jail.
 Goran Kovačević was sentenced to a year and a half, Ranko Boban to a year in jail while Zlatko Hold got six months for obstruction of justice.
-On appeal, Ivandić's sentence got reduced to three years by the Supreme Court of the Socialist Republic of Bosnia and Herzegovina.
+On appeal, the case went before the Supreme Court of the Socialist Republic of Bosnia and Herzegovina where Ivandić's sentence was reduced to three years.

 Ristovski and Ivandić never performed live as Laza & Ipe.
 They would eventually perform together once again as members of Bijelo Dugme (to which Ivandić returned in 1982, and Ristovski in 1984).